jfjensen/RoboND-DeepLearning-Project/writeup.md

 Training was done using the Adam optimizer.

-By constructing the FCN and training it using the parameter settings mentioned above, I was able to make the network achieve a final score of 40%.
+By constructing the FCN and training it using the parameter settings mentioned above, I was able to make the network achieve a final score of 40% as required by the project rubric.

 The evolution of the loss rates for the training data and the validation data can be seen in the graph below: